timvvoodman/README-Generator/README.md

 1. Fork the repository
 2. Create a descriptive branch name
 3. Commit and push your code
-4. Create a pull request
+4. Create a pull request.
    _Please email me if I do not respond to your pull request_

 ## Questions